 NPC recommends that the team use this report to foster conversation about our findings and recommendations.
 The evaluation team is ready to respond to any questions or suggestions for how this report can be more accurate and helpful.
-The NPC team will continue to work with the Chittenden team, the Vermont Judiciary, and program partners to complete an outcome and cost study (see Appendix A).
-We will continue to engage all the treatment court teams and state leaders in the meantime through ongoing conversations about our findings and how to best interpret the data we are collecting.
+We will continue to work with the SERDTD team, the Vermont Judiciary, and program partners to complete an outcome and cost study (see Appendix A).